kenglish-pfi/nlpcaffe/README.md

     ./data/ptb/get_ptb.sh

-Using this data, you can generate the LMDB database and the architecture train_val.prototxt with:
+Using this data, you can generate the LMDB databases and the architecture train_val.prototxt with:

     ./examples/ptb/create_ptb.sh --make_data